Three Families

-Three Families is a British two-part television drama developed by Studio Lambert for BBC One.
+Three Families is a British two-part television drama series developed by Studio Lambert for BBC One.
 It is directed by Alex Kalymnios from a script by Gwyneth Hughes.
 Set in Northern Ireland between 2013 and 2019 when abortion was de facto decriminalised, it is a dramatisation of true stories from families who were affected by its restrictive abortion laws.
 It aired on BBC One on 10 and 11 May 2021.

 Premise

 Episode 1

 This episode takes place between 2013 and 2015.

 Northern Ireland, 2013.
 A mother is forced to question her own beliefs when her teenage daughter reveals she is pregnant.
 Intent only on protecting her child, Theresa makes a hard choice.
 But as word starts to get out, she discovers that she could face a prison sentence for breaking one of Northern Ireland's most controversial laws.

 Young newlyweds Hannah and Jonathan are devastated when they learn that their much-wanted baby will not survive the pregnancy.
 In their grief, the couple speak to their doctor about their options, only to realise how limited their choices are.